idaholab/moose/framework/doc/content/examples/ex01_inputfile.md

   # Problem Statement

-- This example briefly describes the creation of a basic input file and the six required components for utilizing [`MOOSE`][moose] for solving a problem.
+- This example briefly describes the creation of a basic input file and the six required components for utilizing MOOSE for solving a problem.
 - We consider the steady-state diffusion equation on the 3-D domain $$ \Omega $$: find $$u$$ such that
 $$$ -\nabla \cdot \nabla u = 0 \in \Omega,$$$
 $$u = 1$$ on the bottom, $$u = 0$$ on the top and with $$\nabla u \cdot \hat{n} = 0$$ on the remaining boundaries.

-- The weak form ([see Finite Elements: The MOOSE Way](http://mooseframework.org/wiki/MooseTraining/FEM)) of this equation, in inner-product notation, is given by:
+- The weak form ([see Finite Elements Principles](http://mooseframework.org/moose/finite_element_concepts/fem_principles.html#853e90fc-2896-4cf3-8032-ec2f3406e1a4)) of this equation, in inner-product notation, is given by:
 $$$ (\nabla \phi_i, \nabla u_h) = 0 \quad \forall  \phi_i, $$$
 where $$\phi_i$$ are the test functions and $$u_h$$ is the finite element solution.